Board of Registered Nursing – Filing of a Formal Accusation

 Receiving an Accusation from the Board of Registered Nursing can be heartbreaking.
-Many of our clients come to us in tears, and are unsure how to even begin fighting for their license.
-However with the support of attorneys experienced with helping Nurses with Accusations, our office can help navigate the process, analyze your matter, negotiate with the Deputy Attorney General, and litigate your matter before the Office of Administrative Hearings.
+Many of our clients come to us in tears and are unsure how to even begin fighting for their license.
+However, with the support of attorneys experienced with helping Nurses with Accusations, our office can help navigate the process, analyze your matter, negotiate with the Deputy Attorney General, and litigate your matter before the Office of Administrative Hearings.

-As a license registered nurse, you ask for the trust of your patients each and every day.
-You treat your patients as people, and not just a list a symptoms.
+As a licensed registered nurse, you ask for the trust of your patients each and every day.
+You treat your patients as people, and not just a list of symptoms.
 You need an attorney with experience in defending Nursing Accusations to do the same.
 With a holistic approach, our office’s goal is to persuade the Deputy Attorney General and/or the Office of Administrative Hearings that our nurse clients are much more than a list of deviations outlined within the Accusation.
 That our nurses have achieved Nursing degrees, earned the respect of their employers and the admiration of their peers.